dscp46/hamsp/README.md

 The following document defines an authentication mechanism to improve and supersede CRAM-MD5, and a secure password rotation scheme to mutually authenticate a user and a remote entity to then securely transfer sensitive keying material, while ensuring its integrity.

 ## HSCRAM
+HSCRAM is inspired from the SCRAM-SHA256 mechanism.
+It implies the user name and slightly changes the exchange to reduce the number of required modem turnarounds from 4 to 3.

 ```mermaid
 sequenceDiagram